Semitoric Families on Pentagon Spaces: Introduction

 Let $(M,\omega)$ be a symplectic manifold.
 Unless otherwise specified, we always assume that $M$ is connected.
 Recall that to each smooth function $f: M \to \R$, one can associate its {\bf Hamiltonian vector field} $X_f$ given by the equation $df = \omega(X_f, \cdot)$.
 Given two functions $f,g: M \to \R$, their Poisson bracket $\{f,g\}$ is another function defined by $\{f,g\} := \omega(X_f,X_g)$.
 We say two functions $f,g$ {\bf Poisson commute} if $\{f,g\}=0$.

 An {\bf integrable system} on a $2n$-dimensional symplectic manifold $(M,\omega)$ is a map $F=(f_1,\ldots,f_n): M \to \R^n$ such that $\{f_i,f_j\}=0$ for all $i,j$ and $df_1,\ldots,df_n$ are linearly independent almost everywhere.
 A {\bf semitoric system} is a special kind of integrable system when $\dim M= 4$.
 More specifically, an integrable system $(M,\omega, F=(J,H))$ is a semitoric system if $J$ is a proper map that generates an effective Hamiltonian $S^1$-action on $M$ and the momentum map $F$ only has non-degenerate singularities without hyperbolic type (see Definition~\ref{def:semitoric}).
 Semitoric systems were introduced by ~\cite{VN2007} following the work of~\cite{Sy2003}.
-Pelayo and V{\~u} Ng\d{o}c~\cite{PeVN2009,PeVN2011} first classified semitoric systems with generic critical fibers.
-Following their work, Pelayo-Palmer-Tang~\cite{PPT24} generalized the classification to any semitoric systems.
-Semitoric systems have been intensively studied in the recent years.
-See~\cite{ADH-momenta,ADH-spin-osc,AHP-twist,LFP} for studies of invariants of semitoric systems and \cite{AH-survey,SV17,D23} for recent survey articles and additional references.
+Pelayo and V{\~u} Ng\d{o}c~\cite{PeVN2009,PeVN2011} first classified simple semitoric systems.
+Following their work, Pelayo-Palmer-Tang~\cite{PPT24} generalized the classification to any semitoric system.
+Semitoric systems have been intensively studied in recent years.
+See~\cite{ADH-momenta,ADH-spin-osc,AHP-twist,LFP} for studies of invariants of semitoric systems and \cite{AH-survey,SV17,D23,Palmer25} for recent survey articles and additional references.

-The coupled angular momenta system was the first example of a family of semitoric system known to us.
+The coupled angular momenta system was the first example of a family of semitoric systems known to us.
 It was first introduced in~\cite{SaZh1999} and studied in detail in~\cite{LFP}.
-More families were studied later by many people; see~\cite{HoPa2017,DP,HohMeu,LFP18,LFP,LFP-fam2}.
-In~\cite{LFP18}, the authors gave the definition of semitorc families with degenerate times and semitoric transition families.
+More families were studied later by many people; see~\cite{HoPa2017,DP,HohMeu,LFP24,LFP,LFP-fam2}.
+In~\cite{LFP24}, the authors gave the definition of semitorc families with degenerate times and semitoric transition families.
 A \textbf{semitoric family} with \textit{degenerate times} $t_1, \dots, t_n \in [0,1]$, is a family of integrable systems $(M,\omega,F_t)$, $0\leq t \leq 1$ on a 4-dimensional symplectic manifold $(M,\omega)$ such that $(M,\omega,F_t:=(J,H_t))$, where $H_t$ is of the form $H_t=H(t,\cdot)$ for some smooth $H:[0,1] \times M \rightarrow \R$, is semitoric if and only if $t \in [0,1] \setminus \{t_1, \dots, t_n\}$.
 In this paper, we study semitoric transition families on pentagon spaces.